Dersicko/qb-nitro/README.md

-Edit version of qb-tunerchip but only nitro function with Purge System and Purge Flow Rate
+Nitro Script with Purge System, Purge Flow Rate and Nitro Flow Rate with different power depend of Nitro Flow Rate

+When nitro or purge finish give you empty bottle if you want to refill